-16.6.3 To be eligible for supportive instruction and related services, the following criteria shall be met: 16.6.3.1 The child shall be identified as disabled and in need of special education and related services and enrolled in the LEA or other public educational program; and
+16.6.3 To be eligible for homebound or hospital placement supportive instruction and related services, the following criteria shall be met:

+16.6.3.1 The child shall be identified as a child with a disability disabled and in need of special education and related services and enrolled in the LEA or other public educational program; and

-16.6.3.2 If the absence is due to a medical condition, be documented by a physician's statement where the absence will be for 2 weeks or longer; or
+16.6.3.2 If the placement-absence is due to a medical condition, it shall be documented by a physician's statement where the absence will be for 2 weeks or longer; or

-16.6.3.3 If the absence is due to severe adjustment problem, be documented by an IEP team that includes a licensed or certified school psychologist or psychiatrist, and the such placement is both necessary and temporary; or if for transitional in school program, be documented by the IEP team that it is necessary for an orderly return to the educational program.
+16.6.3.3 If the placement absence is due to severe behavior concerns adjustment problem, it shall be documented by an IEP Team that includes a licensed or certified school psychologist or psychiatrist, and the such placement is both necessary and temporary; or

+16.6.3.4 If for a transitional in school program, it shall be documented by the IEP Team that it is necessary for an appropriate orderly return to the educational program.

-16.6.4 IEPs specifying supportive instruction services shall be reviewed at intervals determined by the IEP team, sufficient to ensure appropriateness of instruction and continued placement.
+16.6.4 IEPs specifying homebound or hospital placement supportive instruction services shall be reviewed at intervals determined by the IEP Team, sufficient to ensure appropriateness of instruction and continued placement.

-16.6.5 Supportive instruction, related services and necessary materials shall be made available as soon as possible, but in no case longer than 30 days following the IEP meeting.
-Such instruction and related services may continue upon return to school when it is determined by the IEP team the child needs a transitional program to facilitate their return to the school program.
+16.6.5 Supportive instruction, related services and necessary materials shall be made available within 10 school as soon as possible, but in no case longer than 30 days following the IEP meeting.
+Such instruction and related services may continue upon return to school when it is determined by the IEP Team that the child needs a transitional program to facilitate their return to the school program.

 These proposed changes enable schools to remove students with disabilities from their classroom setting and educate them at home instead.
 As DDOE is aware, federal law protects the rights of students with disabilities to be educated in their least restrictive environment (34 C.F.R. §114-19).
-Any change in least restrictive environment must be a determination made by the student's team.
+Any change in least restrictive environment must be a determination made by the student's IEP team.
 (34 C.F.R. §116).
-There are already explicit procedures in federal law and regulation for emergency procedures to hold an IEP meeting before a change of placement (34 C.F.R. §530).
+Emergency procedures to hold an IEP meeting before a change of placement are already explicitly in federal law and regulation (34 C.F.R. §530).
 Any suspension or other removal that lasts more than 10 days (consecutive or cumulative through a school year) is considered a change in placement.
-(34 C.F.R. §530).
+(34 C.F.R. \$530).
 The IDEA explicitly states that when a student has a suspension that constitutes a change in placement, the IEP team must meet to determine whether a student's violation of school code is a manifestation of the student behavior.
 (34 C.F.R. §530(e)).
-A school can only suspend a student for behavioral reasons without first holding an IEP meeting or manifestation determination under specific special circumstances (if: 1) the student carries a weapon, 2) the student knowingly possess uses illegal substances, or 3) has inflicted serious bodily injury (34 C.F.R. §530)).
+A school can only suspend a student for behavioral reasons without first holding an IEP meeting or manifestation determination under specific special circumstances (if: 1) the student carries a weapon, 2) the student knowingly possesses or uses illegal substances, or 3) has inflicted serious bodily injury (34 C.F.R. §530)).
 Even when those circumstances occur, the school may only remove the student for up to 45 days and must provide the student with services in alternative educational placement.
 (34 C.F.R. §530(g)).
+To the extent DDOE's proposed regulations conflict with the IDEA and its implementing regulations, preemption would apply and the DDOE regulations would be invalid and unenforceable.